Difference Between Masculinity and Femininity

 What is Masculinity?

-Masculinity is a combination of traits, personality behaviors, beliefs, and some roles specifically assigned to the male gender of the society are known as masculinity.
+Masculinity is a combination of traits, personality behaviours, beliefs, and some roles specifically assigned to the male gender of society, known as masculinity.

 Masculinity is preferred at high positions in the work sector.
-There are some teachings in families and schools which make both masculinity and femininity different as boys do not cry, boys fight, and failing is a disaster for them.
+Some teachings in families and schools make both masculinity and femininity different as boys do not cry, boys fight, and failing is a disaster for them.

 masculinity